FbW-E01/SPA-Async-Github/README.md

 ### Rules

--   This is an individual assignment.
+-   This is an individual assignment
--   Deadline: 3 hours.